The City’s unique biodiversity and ecological systems play an essential role in the cultural, spiritual, mental and physical health of our community.

 The City currently has one of the lowest levels of canopy cover within the Perth Metropolitan Area.
 Infill development contributes to the loss of private vegetation and street trees.

-The City of Canning’s award-winning Urban Forest Strategy is an ambitious plan to increase the City’s urban canopy cover by 22.3% over the next 20 years.
-This will be achieved by planting 61,215 trees over the next 10 years, translating to an increase of 110 hectares in canopy cover City-wide.
+The City's Urban Forest Strategy (PDF 28MB) is an ambitious plan to increase the City's urban canopy cover by more than 22% over the next 20 years.
+This will be achieved by planting 61,215 trees over the next 10 years, which will be an increase of 110 hectares in canopy cover City-wide.

 Local Biodiversity Strategy